-- Primary Sjögren's syndrome – the disease by itself, not associated with any other illness
+- Primary Sjögren's syndrome – not associated with any other illness

-- Secondary Sjögren's syndrome – disease that develops in the presence of another autoimmune disease such as rheumatoid arthritis, systemic lupus erythematosus, or psoriatic arthritis
+- Secondary Sjögren's syndrome –symptoms develop in the presence of another autoimmune disease such as rheumatoid arthritis, systemic lupus erythematosus, or psoriatic arthritis

 Who is affected by Sjögren's syndrome?

-More than one million people in the United States have Sjögren's syndrome (about 0.5 to 1% of the population).
-More than 90% of people affected by Sjögren's syndrome are women.
+More than one million people in the United States have been diagnosed with Sjögren's syndrome (about 0.5 to 1 percent of the population).
+More than 90 percent of people affected by Sjögren's syndrome are women.
 The disease can affect people of any race or age, but affects mostly middle-aged individuals.

 What causes Sjögren's syndrome?